EOKA B

-Due to its attacks on civilians, it was considered a criminal organization and was outlawed by the Republic of Cyprus after the death of George Grivas.
+Due to its attacks on civilians (Post Grivas), it was considered a criminal organization and was outlawed by the Republic of Cyprus after the death of George Grivas.
 Among the attacks it is responsible for is the Maratha, Santalaris and Aloda massacre.
-EOKA-B members were also arrested for the kidnapping of the son of president Spyros Kyprianou. and for being involved in the assassination of US ambassador Rodger Paul Davies.
+EOKA-B members were arrested for the kidnapping of the son of president Spyros Kyprianou and for being involved in the assassination of US ambassador Rodger Paul Davies.
 Homicide charges were dropped on 4 June 1977 by a Cypriot court against the two men accused of killing the ambassador.
 According to the Washington Post's 1970s Cyprus correspondent, Joseph W. Fitchett, EOKA-B members were "motivated by a mixture of patriotism, money and macho".

 Formation

 EOKA-B was founded by General George Grivas as his last organizational attempt before his death on 17 January 1974.
 Grivas, a stridently anti-communist military leader during the Greek Civil War, was among the founders of EOKA in the early 1950s.
 After the declaration of independent Cyprus state he took over the Supreme Command of the Greek Cypriot forces organised under the National Guard as well as the Greek military division in early 1960s.
 Following Turkey's ultimatum of November 1967 he was recalled by the Greek junta to Athens, only to return under cover in 1971.

 After Grivas returned to Cyprus in 1971, he created EOKA-B in response to President Archbishop Makarios' deviation from the policy of enosis in 1959 and the reaffirmation of this position during his re-election in 1968.
 Grivas, along with his new EOKA-B organisation, attempted to forcefully oust Makarios in order to enact his original goal of enosis with Greece.

 Whereas EOKA (1955–1959) were seen by the majority of the Greek Cypriots as anti-colonialist freedom fighters, the EOKA-B did not have the overwhelming support of the Greek Cypriot population, as Makarios had called an election after a failed assassination attempt on him and his coalition won 27 out of the 35 seats.
 The main supporters of EOKA B were pro-enosis supporters who won 7 seats in the previous election, old EOKA fighters who felt they never received the recognition that they deserved after the revolt, right wing military personnel and some pro-enosis elements of the Church of Cyprus.
 The only armed, organized resistance to EOKA-B came from the Army Reserve, "Efedriko", a special police force set up by Makarios and the members of the Socialist Party EDEK as well as armed supporters of Makarios in every town.
 The Communist Party AKEL, despite the mild verbal opposition to EOKA-B, had not organized any form of resistance against it.